arashgit/imagelib/README.md

 With a very slight change this library is able to hold effects before importing any image at the cost of proning it to faults.
 So I left it as it is.

-For this simple example, users can avoid using class derivation, or they can extend ```EffectCore```, append new effect functions and call effect functions from derived classes.
+For this simple example, users can avoid using class derivation, or they can extend ```EffectCore``` class, append new effect functions into it and call effect functions from derived classes.